Wikia/react-common/docs/CONTRIBUTION.md

 The script will automatically pull newest `master` branch, build the documentation, create new release version in the `package.json`, create GitHub tag and push this tag to GitHub.
 After pushing the new tag it will publish the package to artifactory.

-### Usual release; bugfixes, no new features and no breaking changes
+### Default release; bugfixes, no new features and no breaking changes

 ```js static
 > yarn release